UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_09.md

 ## Docstring Structures

-Currently many people in the Python community are writing docstrings in different ways, the most common uses a formatting style called
+Currently, many people in the Python community are writing docstrings in different ways, the most common uses a formatting style called
 ***ReStructuredText.***